Ngrupuk Parade - Ogoh Ogoh

 Known as the kissing ritual, Omed-omedan is celebrated on the day after Nyepi (the silent day) to welcome the Çaka New Year.
 The single Sesetan boys are probably the happiest on this day, for they get to kiss the single ladies of their village without any consequences.
 During Omed Omedan bachelors and bachelorettes aged 17-30 of Sesetan gather on the area’s main street.
 Divided into two groups (men and women), they will take position and face each other; at a given signal, both sides will approach to the centre of the street, and male participants will pull and kiss (sometimes forcefully) the female participants while the rest of the villagers in the audience pour buckets of water over them.

-News of the gathering of world-renowned musicians, yogis and dancers from every continent has spread across the globe.
-The BaliSpirit Festival has become a magnet for fans, students and followers of every yoga, movement, healing and music calling.
+Get ready for a one-week transformational journey and take part in the magical BaliSpirit Festival.
+The annual Yoga- and spiritual festival has become a magnet for fans, students and followers of every yoga, movement, healing and music calling.
 Weeks before the Festival, Ubud begins to fill with a colorful, international tribe of conscious travelers, gathering in anticipation of one of the world’s most inspiring events.
 The goal of the BaliSpirit Festival is to awaken and nourish each individual’s potential for positive change within, leading to positive change in homes, in communities, and around the world.
 Through beneficial and inspirational traditions of Yoga, Dance, and Music, the BaliSpirit Festival illustrates the Balinese Hindu concept of Tri Hita Karana: living in harmony with spiritual, social, and natural environments.

-This year the festival is a reunion for the global family to come together in sacred celebration, doing the inside-out work of personal and planetary healing and transformation will be provide.
-Take time and space to re-align through yoga, movement, dance and music, we fine-tune our inner equilibrium and rejuvenate your body.
-Get inspired with world-renowned teachers, workshops, wisdom talks and seminars, discovering new paths to inner harmony, healing and our collective well-being.
+This year the festival is a reunion for the global family to come together in sacred celebration, doing the inside-out work of personal and planetary healing - transformation of some sort guaranteed.
+Take time and space to re-align through yoga, movement, dance and music and an amazing community.
+Get inspired with world-renowned teachers, workshops, wisdom talks and seminars, discovering new paths to inner harmony, healing and the collective well-being.

-BaliSpirit Festival is indeed a celebration—of the richness of culture, the sanctity of the environment, and harmony between people of all nations. balispiritfestival.com
+BaliSpirit Festival is indeed a celebrationm-vof the richness of culture, the sanctity of the environment, and harmony between people of all nations. balispiritfestival.com

 Where Ubud, Bali